marco-buratto/lampone-pi/README.md

     scp -P 10022 /home/vagrant/live-build2019031131_all.deb root@127.0.0.1:/tmp

-Finally, on the qemu host:
+Finally, on the qemu host, install the package and its dependencies:

     dpkg -i /tmp/live-build2019031131_all.deb
     apt install -fy